-I often explain to heating professionals how they can select smaller flow rates (GPM) by simply increasing the system's allowable temperature drop.
-Traditionally, in this industry, we design around a magical number of 20°F temperature drop.
+Another example that I use all the time with heating people is to show them how they can select smaller flow rates (GPM) by simply increasing the system's allowable temperature drop.
+Traditionally in this industry we design around a magical number of 20°F temperature drop.
 By simply increasing this temperature drop to 40°F, you will have successfully cut your required flow rate in half.
-It's all right there on Scale #1!
+It's all right there on scale #1!